bolrog/d2dx/README.md

 ### Experimental widescreen (windowed and fullscreen) modes
   PLEASE NOTE: This only works with 1.12, 1.13c and 1.13d at this time.

-  Ensure the "D2DX_SlashDiabloHD.dll" file is in your Diablo II folder, and run the game as above.
+  Ensure the "D2DX_SlashDiabloHD.dll" and "SlashDiabloHD.mpq" files are in your Diablo II folder, and run the game as above.
   When it is present, D2DX will enable a new in-game resolution close to the normal ones - but with the aspect ratio of your monitor.
   The goal of this is to achieve integer scaling which eliminates scaling artifacts when displaying the game on modern PCs.